 Before installing Oracle Client, you might want to copy the softare to the hard disk.
 This enables the installation process to run a bit faster.
 Before copying the disc content to the hard disk, you must mount the disc.
 The following sections describe to mount disc and copy its content to the hard disk.

 Mounting Discs

 To mount a disc, follow these steps:

 1. Switch user to root:

+'''

-\$ su - root
+$ su - root

+'''

-2. If necessary, enter the following command to unmount the currently mounted disc, then remove it from the drive:
+2. If necessary, enter a command similar to following to unmount the currently mounted disc, then remove it from the drive: